Almost the entire Voynich MS is written in a script that is not found in any other surviving document.

 'Labels' is the term used for the appearance of single words or short phrases near drawings.
 The suggestion is very strong that the label gives the name of the item shown.
 The following types of labels may be found in the Voynich Ms:

 The term 'titles' was introduced by John Grove.
 It is a term used for the occurrence of words appearing at the end of a paragraph of text, written somewhat away from the main text (usually at the right margin or centred).
-They are discussed at one of his pages (reference to be included).
+The clearest examples are on the front folio of the MS (four instances).

 In some circular designs and in the margins of some pages, sequences of single characters or short words may be found.
 These are usually referred to as key-like sequences.